By Daniel Kehrer

 Remember that it’s not the numbers that drive people, but people and relationships that drive numbers.

-Daniel Kehrer, Founder & Managing Director of BizBest Media Corp., is a nationally-known expert on small business, start-ups, content marketing, entrepreneurship and social media.
+Daniel Kehrer, Founder & Managing Director of BizBest Media Corp., is a nationally-known expert on small businesses, start-ups, content marketing, entrepreneurship, and social media.
 He has an MBA from UCLA/Anderson.